msabrowser/-MSABrowser.github.io/index.md

 - It's ready to use and visualize now!

-## :hash: Parameters & Examples for the Functions
+##  Parameters & Examples for the Functions
 | Options in the script | Description | Example |
 |--|--|--|
 | id | *It defines the ID of the element where you place MSABrowser component.* |`<section id="MSABrowserDemo"></section>` |